 Burnley set price for player exit, Newcastle United enter race for Clarets target

+Burnley transfer rumours: Price for player exit, Newcastle United enter race for Clarets target

 Last week, Burnley announced the arrival of Wayne Hennessey on a free transfer.